madebysimon/OPUS/index.md

 **Please cite and give credit** to any given sources or - if none are provided - link back to the article.  [help provide sources →](/doc/feedback)
 <br>

+Read more about this project [here](/).

+> Distinguishing yourself by clinging onto knowledge and mystifying your craft should no longer be a thing throughout the 2020s.
+> By working behind closed doors, you miss out on a lot of valuable feedback.

 ##### NOW GO, EXPLORE 🕊
 If you already know what you're looking for, search is the way to go. <br>
 For everyone "just browsing" I recommend the entry points (collections) linked in the menu. <br>